 4) Modem testing and loaner modems: drop-off and delivery options

-If you need to drop-off your modem for testing or configuration, please make an appointment to come to the office or you can drop it off in the lockbox in the lobby stairwell of our offices at 1305 Richmond Road or bring it into the office.
+If you need to drop-off your modem for testing or configuration you can drop it off in the lockbox in the lobby stairwell of our offices at 1305 Richmond Road or bring it into the office.
 The lockbox will be checked and emptied regularly, Monday to Friday.

 If you drop off a modem to be tested or reconfigured before 1pm, it should be ready for pick-up by appointment by 4pm the same day, please confirm with the HelpDesk.

 If you are not able to drop off your modem or can drop it off but not pick it up, we can ship it using using Canada Post Expedited delivery, which takes 1-3 business days.
 Shipping is $15.
 We will send the tracking information, but cannot guarantee delivery timing.

 If you wish to purchase a new modem at this time, you can pick it up during office hours or we can ship it to you.

 5) Payment options

 We accept cash, cheque, debit, and credit card payments at the office.
 We continue to accept VISA and Mastercard credit and debit, e-transfers, cheques, money orders and pre-authorized debit as remote payment options.
 There are more details here: help.ncf.ca/Payments_and_Donations

 6) Unlimited usage